ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The leader begins the aggregate initialization phase with the set of candidate report shares as follows:

+1. Generate a fresh AggregationJobID.
+This ID MUST be unique within the context of the corresponding PPM task.
+It is RECOMMENDED that this be set to a random string output by a cryptographically secure pseudorandom number generator.
 1. Decrypt the input share for each report share as described in {{input-share-decryption}}.
 1. Check that the resulting input share is valid as described in {{input-share-batch-validation}}.
 1. Initialize VDAF preparation as described in {{input-share-prep}}.